taylor2717/Project-2/README.md

 # Data Explorer — Shiny

 Interactive Shiny app to explore a dataset with flexible subsetting, summaries, and plots.
-Built for the course project; meets all rubric items.
+Built for the course project number two.

 ## Quick Start